Leon-Singleton/OTA-Software-Update-ESP32-C/README.md

-# OTA-Software-Update-ESP32-Csharp
-Performing an 'OTA' (over-the-air) software update on an ESP32 chipset device.

-Exercise 10: OTA update via GitHub
+OTA software update via GitHub
 ===

 # Design

 In order to perform an OTA update on the ESP32 we will first of all connect to the uos-other network and access the "com3505.gate.ac.uk" web server.
 Once